-2. Domestic Demand is Obvious; Imports of Auto Parts are Larger Than Exports- Indonesia engine systems, automatic transmissions and other key components rely on imports, characterized by a market in which the value of imports exceeds the value of exports.
+Due to the lack of a complete supply chain in Indonesia's auto parts industry, most semi-finished components and engine systems, automatic transmissions and other key components rely on imports, characterized by a market in which the value of imports exceeds the value of exports.
 In 2022, the import value of auto parts in Indonesia was USD 5.67 billion.
-In 2023, it is forecasted that the import value will be USD 5.81 billion, a growth of 2.4% from 2022 due to the factors of political and economic stabilization in Indonesia and the increase in auto ownership.
+In 2023, it was forecasted that the import value would be USD 5.81 billion, a growth of 2.4% from 2022 due to the factors of political and economic stabilization in Indonesia and the increase in auto ownership.